Party Place

-Party Place was a virtual party simulation and social game developed by Zynga.
+Party Place is a defunct virtual party simulation and social game developed by Zynga.
 It is the company's first 3D mobile game.
 Party Place launched globally December 6, 2012 for iOS and Android devices.

 Gameplay

 In this game, players create an avatar based on a social stereotype, such as sassy, glamorous, or risque, to represent them.
 Avatars can be customized to change their attributes such as hair, clothing, and eye color.
 From there, players decorate their home, throw parties, clean up afterwards, and then get ready for the next bash.
 Using items in the player's home allows energy to be spent or earned.
 Players earn "party mojo" by creating emotional episodes through their interactions with other partygoers.
 Examples of emotional episodes include making out with other party goers or starting fights.
 Players can invite friends to join them at a party and can also crash their friends' parties.
 Games.com's Joe Osborne said that the game appeared to be "a cross between The Sims FreePlay by EA and Zynga's own YoVille."

 The game is free to play and includes locked content that is obtained by regularly playing the game.
 Players can spend real money to purchase in-game coin bundles to access locked content.